 Closure Order: Also known as a Fire Hazard Order.
 A closure order is issued to close a specific area to unauthorized personnel.
-The closure order area is that area within the boundaries described in an order issued by the ERCB under Section 97(1) of the Oil and Gas Conservation Act.
+The closure order area is that area within the boundaries described in an order issued response to an emergency by the ERCB under Section 97(1) of the Oil and Gas Conservation Act.